This Week’s Purchase: PSP Go

 I was also surprised by the quality of the buttons, which feel almost like those on a PS Vita, only flatter so they can slide under this system.
 The analogue stick is a mini version of that found on a regular PSP, and whilst it might be too small for some I personally found it fine.
 In fact the only real issue I have is with the shoulder buttons, which are slightly out the way much like on a Nintendo DS.
 But even then they’re perfectly usable and not too uncomfortable.
 This is made up for by the addition of a built in hard drive, which gives you an additional 16GB on top of whatever you stick in the memory card slot.
 Can’t really complain about that, whatever you’re using the console for.

 Games wise the PSP library needs a bit of filtering before you get to the stuff worth playing, but there’s still some real classics to be found (I’ve wrote a list of these classics, you can find it here).
-Of course it’s difficult to talk about the pros of a PSP without mentioning homebrew, and since the PSP Go was hacked within an inch of its life back in 2012 it’s now a really good device when it comes to emulators.
-Combine this with superb PS1 support and you’ve got a console with a varied library of games that is in no way limited to the handful of great PSP titles.
+You’ve also got superb PS1 support and and overall the console has a varied library of games.

 The necessity to own a PSP has arguably been reduced by Sony’s newer handheld, but playing the two side by side yielded some interesting results.
 Since I got the Vita I’ve been a bit put off by the oversaturated colours that appear when playing either PSP or PS1 titles.
 Pretty much all games I tested were much easier on the eye when viewed on the PSP Go.

 Then there’s the screen size.
 Games designed for the Vita’s screen can be truly stunning, and something like Wipeout 2048 looks incredible.
 But PSP content was never made for such a large screen, and when upscaled it can look pretty nasty.
-Looking at the same game side by side there really is no contest (and the picture above doesn’t do this justice so you’ll have to either trust me or do this experiment yourself), the image is far superior on the PSP Go’s smaller screen.
+Looking at the same game side by side there really is no contest; the image is far superior on the PSP Go’s smaller screen.

-I don’t mean to complain too much about the Vita (and in all honesty Persona 4: Golden is a better game than most of the PSP library combined) but at the same time feel it necessary to justify something like the PSP Go as a console also necessary to own.
+This justifies the PSP Go as a console worth owning.
 Whilst in theory the Vita can play most of the same content, it doesn’t do your PSP or PS1 games justice.
 So if you’re looking for a cheap console with a tonne of great games, I’d certainly recommend the PSP Go.